swmannepalli/Azure-Data-Factory-CI-CD/modules/module03.md

 Now that we've completed development lifecycle where publish branch has all the artifacts, we need to create release pipeline to deploy chnages to Prod environment.

++ Go to Azure DevOps project --> Pipelines --> Releases.
+Click on New pipeline
++ Let's start with Empty job --> Under Select a template, click on Empty job.
+Provide Stage name (this is environment name), in this lab it is going to be Prod.

 [Continue >](module04.md)